The Dynamo

 Cycle World 1969 Dynamo Review!!!

 The first Benelli I have ever owned, I found it on E-Bay and it needed a good deal more work than the seller let on.
-But it's been all fixed up -- restored, really -- by Benelli Maestro Claudio Catania , the last remaining factory-authorized Benelli mechanic in the United States (visit his website at: www.CFMmoto.com ) and should be great fun.
+But it's been all fixed up -- restored, really -- so everything's o.k. now.
+It should be great fun.
 Now on its way to Santa Fe, the gleaming Dynamo is slated to arrive just in time for Thanksgiving!

 1. Gasoline sloshes past gas cap and spills onto tank, threatening the finish and melting/destroying those precious original Benelli plastic 3-D tank badges (which are both perfect on my Cougar (see below)); one is perfect on my Enduro and one is kind of wonky.
 They are both very, very bad on the Dynamo.
 The Panther and the Nuovo Leoncino have flat, 2-D stickers.
 I am thinking of getting a batch of these badges made up.
 Any interest, folks?